Find out how to get from Brasov to Bran Castle – also known as Dracula’s castle in Transylvania.

 High above a valley in Transylvania, perched on a rock with a flowing river below lies the castle of Count Dracula.
 At least according to the bloodthirsty horror novel “Dracula” (1897) by Bram Stoker.

 The Gothic Bran Castle near Brasov has long been linked to the devilish vampire, although Dracula probably won’t be there when you arrive.

 How to get from Brasov to Bran castle

-You have four ways of getting from Brasov to Bran: by car, by bus, by taxi or with an organised tour.
+You have four ways of getting from Brasov to Bran: by car, by bus, by taxi, or with an organized tour.
 Whichever you choose, I suggest going early in the morning to avoid the crowds and heat if you’re visiting in the summer.